vasiltatarov/Street-Workout/README.md

+#  Street-Workout
+ASP .NET Core MVC application designed to help people who are active in all sports.

 # Project Introduction
 StreetWorkout is a ASP.NET Core MVC project I builded in course at SoftUni (April-June 2021). <br /> The website is application for people who are active in the sports.